 How many people can you host?

 We’ve hosted dozens of teams with everything from 5 to 100 people.
-The usual size of most retreats is around 10 people.

 Why should we use Surf Office instead of Airbnb?